Welding-cost

 The equipment selected should be adequate in power so that the requirements of its duty cycle (percentage of working time admitted in any ten minutes period, to allow for cooling down) will never reduce the operating factor achievable.

 The easiest way to account for equipment is to record the rental cost, if the equipment is indeed rented.
-Otherwise the Accounting department should come up with a cost per hour or per day for each of the main pieces of equipment, including purchasing cost, cost of capital, depreciation, maintainance costs and spare parts costs.
+Otherwise the Accounting department should come up with a cost per hour or per day for each of the main pieces of equipment, including purchasing cost, cost of capital, depreciation, maintenance costs and spare parts costs.

 In certain cases, for expensive equipment like a robotic cell, or an Electron Beam Welder, or an automatic resistance welding machine, this cost may be the highest expense of the facility, hopefully covered by the high productivity of the unit, reducing to the minimum the cost per weld.